aruntk/polymer-apollo/README.md

 ```

-Use the `$apollo.subscribe()` method to subscribe to a GraphQL subscription that will get killed automatically when the component is destroyed:
+Use the `$apollo.subscribe()` method to subscribe to a GraphQL subscription that will get killed automatically when the component is detached.
+To disable this feature set onReady = true. :

 ```javascript
 attached() {